 Canker sores can develop singly or in a cluster and usually occur on the inside of the lips or cheek, or on the tongue.

 Canker sores lead to acute, temporary pain.
 In minor cases, which are the most usual, the ulcers heal within 4-14 days.
-In more severe cases, which account for about 1 in 10 of all cases of stomatitis, the sores can last up to 6 weeks.
+In more severe cases, which account for about

 Anyone can get canker sores, although women and people in their teens and 20s are more likely to experience them.
 They can run in families but are not contagious.